tehuanmelo/push_swap/README.md

 - Testing: The program is tested using a set of provided test cases, as well as additional test cases created by the user.

 Push_swap is a challenging project that requires a deep understanding of stack data structures and sorting algorithms.
-It's a great opportunity to improve your coding skills and problem-solving abilities.
+It's a great opportunity to improve coding skills and problem-solving abilities.